close

 Words: 736|Pages: 2|4 min read

-Most of these themes can be found in Emecheta’s novels.
-As portrayed by Emecheta, an Igbo woman is looked upon with contempt if her marriage is not fruitful in the African society.
-Barrenness is the severest tussle a woman has to bear.
-Nnu Ego, the beautiful and proud daughter of a beautiful and proud mother who grew up under this all-encompassing tribal tradition, suffers from this severe heartburn when her marriage to a young and wealthy farmer who is in love with her does not make her a mother.
-She is declared juiceless and sterile because she has no child in the first twelve months of her married life, which disappoints everyone, including her husband, father and herself.
-In a woman's life motherhood is very significant, because it is a mark of gratification.
-Society prohibits a sterile woman who does not produce children for her husband to continue his lineage.
-Therefore, a woman tries her best to fulfil her traditional commitments to her husband and her community, and if she does not become a mother by any unfavourable fate, she suffers from incalculable suffering.
+These themes are prevalent in Emecheta’s novels.
+As depicted by Emecheta, an Igbo woman faces contempt if her marriage is not fruitful in African society.
+Barrenness is the severest struggle a woman must endure.
+Nnu Ego, the beautiful and proud daughter of a beautiful and proud mother who grew up under all-encompassing tribal traditions, suffers profound heartache when her marriage to a young and wealthy farmer does not make her a mother.
+She is deemed barren because she has no child within the first twelve months of her marriage, disappointing everyone, including her husband, father, and herself.
+In a woman's life, motherhood is a significant milestone, marking a sense of fulfillment.
+Society forbids a sterile woman who does not produce children to continue her husband's lineage.
+Thus, a woman endeavors to fulfill her traditional commitments to her husband and community, and if she fails to become a mother due to any unfavorable fate, she endures immeasurable suffering.

-An infertile woman received no pity even from her beloved husband.
-She is disparaged, abused and even driven out of her home when she is unproductive.
-Nnu ego was unlucky that her husband abandoned her for not giving him children in return for the commitments he showed for her.
-A woman is valued only for her potential to disseminate species and not for herself.
-Sterility is an insult to femininity and a defect in womanhood.
-In those days becoming a wife and mother is the highest ideal and hope of every African woman.
-The Ibo tribal community dictates that a woman's primary duty is to get children, a large number of them, especially male children, to continue her husband's line.
-The humiliation of sterility is unbearable, and an infertile woman is embarrassing to both her parents and in-laws.
-This is a tradition that is passed on to every daughter of the Ibo tribe.
+An infertile woman receives no pity, even from her beloved husband.
+She is disparaged, abused, and even driven out of her home when she is unproductive.
+Nnu Ego is unlucky as her husband abandons her for not bearing children, despite the commitments he showed her.
+A woman is valued only for her potential to propagate the species, not for herself.
+Sterility is seen as an insult to femininity and a defect in womanhood.
+In those days, becoming a wife and mother was the highest ideal and hope of every African woman.
+The Ibo tribal community dictates that a woman's primary duty is to have children, especially male children, to continue her husband's line.
+The humiliation of sterility is unbearable, and an infertile woman brings embarrassment to both her parents and in-laws.
+This tradition is passed on to every daughter of the Ibo tribe.

 Get a custom paper now from our expert writers.